-Wells Fargo Bank serves or may have served within the past two years as loan file custodian for various mortgage loans owned by the Sponsor or an affiliate of the Sponsor and anticipates that one or more of those mortgage loans may be included in the Trust.
-The terms of any custodial agreement under which those services are provided by Wells Fargo Bank are customary for the mortgage-backed securitization industry and provide for the delivery, receipt, review and safekeeping of mortgage loan files.
+Bank of New York Mellon serves or may have served within the past two years as loan file custodian for various mortgage loans owned by the Sponsor or an affiliate of the Sponsor and anticipates that one or more of those mortgage loans may be included in the Trust.
+The terms of any custodial agreement under which those services are provided by Bank of New York Mellon are customary for the mortgage-backed securitization industry and provide for the delivery, receipt, review and safekeeping of mortgage loan files.

-Wells Fargo Bank is acting as Custodian of the mortgage files pursuant to the Custodial Agreement.
-In that capacity, Wells Fargo Bank is responsible to hold and safeguard the mortgage notes and other contents of the mortgage files on behalf of the Trustee and the Certificateholders.
-Wells Fargo Bank maintains each mortgage file in a separate file folder marked with a unique bar code to assure loan-level file integrity and to assist in inventory management.
+Bank of New York Mellon is acting as Custodian of the mortgage files pursuant to the Custodial Agreement.
+In that capacity, Bank of New York Mellon is responsible to hold and safeguard the mortgage notes and other contents of the mortgage files on behalf of the Trustee and the Certificateholders.
+Bank of New York Mellon maintains each mortgage file with a unique bar code to assure loan-level file integrity and to assist in inventory management.
 Mortgage files are segregated by transaction or investor.
-Wells Fargo Bank has been engaged in the mortgage document custody business for more than 25 years.
+Bank of New York Mellon has been engaged in the mortgage document custody business for more than 20 years.